devleaks/cockpitdecks-docs/docs/Extending/Internals/Design Helper.md

 The Button Designer is a simple tools that help test and preview button design.

-A button can be defined, either through a form by filling a few I TUI rive fields, or by typing Yaml code directly in the code window.
+A button can be defined, either through a form by filling a few intuitive fields, or by typing Yaml code directly in the code window.
 The design tool also can generate Yaml code from the form parameters values.

+> [!WARNING] Form is not completed from code area
-The opposite is not true, when entering or adjusting code in the coding window, form elements are not updated.
+> The opposite is not true, when entering or adjusting code in the coding window, form elements are not updated.

 ![[buttondesigner.png|600]]